oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ## Delegate authentication to Auth0

 Keycloak supports identity provider federation, meaning it can be configured to delegate authentication to one or more Identity Providers.
-An example of IDP federation is social login via Facebbok or Google.
+An example of IDP federation is social login via Facebook or Google.
 Authentication can be delegated to any IDP supporting OpenID Connect or SAML 2.0.
 Auth0 uses the OpenID Connect protocol to authenticate users and allows adding custom logic to the login and identity flows via Auth0 Actions.
 JHipster applications require custom token claims for authorization,  and these can be configured using Auth0 Actions.
-The sections below describe the step by step process to add Auth0 authentication to the gateway using Keycloak, without making any application changes.
-You can find a detailed description of the [brokering flow](https://www.keycloak.org/docs/latest/server_admin/#_identity_broker_overview) in Keycloak server administration guide.
+The sections below describe the step-by-step process to add Auth0 authentication to the gateway using Keycloak, without making any application changes.
+You can find a detailed description of the [brokering flow](https://www.keycloak.org/docs/latest/server_admin/#_identity_broker_overview) in the Keycloak server administration guide.

 ### Create an Auth0 account